dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/ASM - Assembly Language (and related).md

 - More than likely a malware sample that is being analysed will be a compiled binary, needing to decompile it using a decompiler or disassembler will be required.
 	- The issue with decompiling a program is that a lot of information in the written code is removed when it is compiled into a binary - ie variable names, function names and so on.
 - The most reliable code we have for a compiled binary is its assembly code.

+Opcodes and Operands
+-

+General Assembly Instructions
+-

+Flags
+-

+Arithmetic and Logical Instructions
+-

+Conditionals and Branching
+-

+Stack and Function Calls
+-